Black Doomba Artists present and past:

 Quote from a BDR Facebook post in answer to a musician asking, What can a label do for bands nowadays?

-"A service is provided to do things that artists could do, but don't get done.
+"A service is provided to do things that artists could likely do, but doesn't get done.
 What's offered is to invest in an artist to make physical products of a creative type, colored vinyl, limited edition packaging, unusual collectible versions.
-It's distributed through online sources, independent music stores, and physically at festivals where BDR vends and joins as sponsor (Maryland Doom Fest and Slaughter Que) and promotes the artist through networking and promo agents.
-Time, money, and energy is spent networking and establishing the best priced manufacturing, promo, and distribution.
-True, the bands could do all this too.
-But they often don't, it requires more effort than they can afford, they're understandably busy.
+It's distributed through online sources, independent music stores, and physically at festivals where BDR vends and joins as sponsor (Maryland Doom Fest, Tennessee Metal Devastation Fest, and Atlanta Slaughter Que Festival) and promotes the artist through networking and promo agents.
+Time, money, and energy is spent networking and establishing the best priced and quality manufacturing, promo, and distribution.
+True, perhaps the bands could do all this too.
+But they often don't, it requires more effort than they can afford, they're understandably busy, we're already networked and worked past all the mistakes they may be about to make so we're saving them time and money.
 Here, the work is done for them."